Madzines as Restorative Objects

 Tim also referred to the contrast between an ‘aesthetic’ and an ‘anaesthetic’ presence.
 When we are aesthetically present, we experience another person or situation creatively, using our senses, and this enables us to hear, learn and reflect.
 In contrast, when our presence is ‘anaesthetised’ we hardly feel at all, we are numbed out and this stops us hearing, learning and reflecting.
 This, I thought, is exactly what survivors often say is the difference between positive and negative experiences of mental health services, the difference between a warm and open and a cold and closed response.

-This idea also relates to notion of ‘being with’ another person through their madness or distress, which is central to the alternative mental health programmes that survivors say that they prefer (like Soteria-type crisis houses).
-We have applied this idea throughout the Madzines project, to describe the way we’ve been relating to zines.
+This idea also relates to the practice of ‘being with’ another person through their madness or distress, which is central to the alternative mental health programmes that survivors say that they prefer (like Soteria-type crisis houses).
+We have applied this idea throughout the Madzines project, to describe the way that we relate to zines.
 Rather than studying zines as inert objects to be analysed, we have tried to ‘be with’ and ‘think with’ them (in a similar way to how Arthur Frank describes ‘being with’ stories, in his work on illness narratives).
 Zines, because of their ability to more directly communicate experiences, can facilitate the telling of difficult stories, what Carolyn Chernoff calls ‘tough talk’ (like “see, this is what happened to me”).
 People have probably always used things like zines (although they might not have been called that) to tell difficult stories.

 Much of the rest of the restorative justice course centred around the importance of holding and containment, to enable listening, thinking and reflection, rather than retreating from difficult emotions into defensiveness.
-Again, we thought, that is exactly what needs to happen in mental health services, where professionals tend to retreat into defensive practice when they are criticised or challenged.
-Maybe zines can also act as a container for these difficult experiences to be heard and processed.
+Again, we thought, that is exactly what needs to happen in mental health services, where professionals tend, to retreat into defensive practice when they are criticised or challenged.
+Maybe zines can also act as a container for these difficult experiences to be heard and processed by others.

-In this project, we’ve often reflected on what it feels like to hold a zine, especially a per-zine.
-We have noted that it sometimes feels (a bit) like gently holding another person’s experience, but also (somehow) our own too.
+In this project, we’ve often reflected on what it feels like to hold a zine, especially a per-zine, feels like.
+We have noted that it sometimes feels (a bit) like gentling holding another person’s experience, but also (somehow) our own too.
 This is very similar to what can happen in restorative justice processes – at its best.
 If we can really ‘be with’ another person’s experience of harm, even if we’ve been complicit in it, we can be both transformed.
 At the very least, perhaps zines can be a proxy for that.

 If ‘being with’ another person’s experience of harm can result in profound transformation, perhaps zines can be more than a proxy too.
 Creating a zine about an experience of harm, and knowing its being read by, or even being present while it’s being read by, a person who might be involved in the system that’s been implicated in that harm – can be one step towards restorative justice.
 Reading a zine about an experience of harm that one has been (either directly or indirectly) complicit in – could be another.
 It is our hope that, both directly and indirectly, zines can be a small, but significant, step towards social justice.